-In the 2010s, I found myself listening to music from rappers who either came to prominence in the late 90s or the 00s.
+In the 2010s, I listened to rap music from rappers who became prominent in the late 90s or the 00s.
 I know this is 2019; I should have moved on by now.
 Many fans view Fif as a movie or television guy but forgive me.
 I’ve bumped his music before he did the “Ghetto Qur’an” or “How to Rob.”
 The only song of his that has played heavily in my headphones or speakers during the last three years is “Big Rich Town.”
 I probably would have coiled that tape a few times if these were cassette days.
 Around 2014 when he dropped his “Animal Ambition” album, I could not stop playing it.
 It was a considerable body of work!
 I wonder why he never released “Street King Immortal.”

 Sometimes I even take it all the way back and play one of the old mixtapes in the truck.

 When you listen to my playlist, you will surely hear a classic 50 Cent or G-Unit song.
-The truth remains that whenever I’ve had a few drinks, if I happen to be the music selector, at some point, you will hear “Baby by Me,” “Many Men,” or “21 Questions.”
+The truth remains that whenever I’ve had a few drinks if I happen to be the music selector, at some point, you will hear “Baby by Me,” “Many Men,” or “21 Questions.”
 Sometimes I even take it back and play one of the old mixtapes in the truck.
-A few readers might wonder why to choose 50 when other rappers have dropped mega hits in this decade.
+Readers might wonder why to choose 50 when other rappers have dropped mega hits this decade.
 The choice was difficult because most of the famous guys now are merely on their first or second album.
-If you are in my top 20 playlist, you’d have to have a large body of work since I go through many songs.
+If you are in my top 20 playlist, you’d have to have a lot of work since I go through many songs.